Reunion Hill

 who later included it on her Gone From Danger album.
 It was also covered by Fairport Convention on their 2011 CD Festival Bell and Show of Hands on their 2012 album Wake the Union.
 The song is written from the perspective of a Civil War widow.
 Baez also covered "Money for Floods" on Gone From Danger.

+"The Next Best Western" describes a long drive along Interstate 80 including Ohio and references Christian radio.
+The song has been covered by Phil Beer of Show of Hands, Lucy Wainwright Roche and others.